 Stag Hill campus, University of Surrey, Guildford, Surrey GU2 7XH

-This one day workshop provides a comprehensive overview of Transana and an opportunity for participants to practice tasks using their own data.
-The focus is on gaining confidence in setting up a project efficiently, managing and organising data, exploring and conceptualising data and interrogating and visualising data.
+This one-day course provides a comprehensive overview of Transana and an opportunity for you to practise tasks using sample data.
+The focus is on gaining confidence in setting up a project efficiently, managing and organising data, exploring and conceptualising data, and interrogating and visualising data.

 - Principles of using Transana